fliphub/d-l-l/README.md

 ## 👋 intro

-Using Webpack [DLL Plugins](https://robertknight.github.io/posts/webpack-dll-plugins/ "Dynamically Linked Library") can have a [drastic build time boost][docs-ss].
-It allows creating separate bundles for files & dependencies that do not change often.
+Webpack's [Dll and DllReference plugins][docs-resources] are a way to split a large JavaScript project into multiple bundles which can be compiled independently.
+They can be used to [optimize build times][docs-ss] (both full and incremental) and improve caching for users by putting code which changes infrequently into separate "library" bundles. [- Robert Knight](https://robertknight.github.io/posts/webpack-dll-plugins/ "Dynamically Linked Library")

-Unfortunately, it comes with some problems.
+Unfortunately, the DLL plugins come with some problems.

-Thankfully, this package aims to provide solutions for them.
+ℹ️️ This package aims to provide solutions for them by allowing you to pass in any existing webpack config, then get it back decorated with dll-reference-plugins and ([only when needed][docs-how]) a whole dll-plugin-only config prepended!

 ### ❎ problems with dll plugin: